rasika-pardeshi3/Java-JDK-1.8-Codes/README.md

 1) Functional (using Lambda expressions).

-2)Allowing parallel processing for better performance.
+2) Allowing parallel processing for better performance.

 3) Doing lazy evaluation (operations only get executed when required).

 4) Providing a clean and readable way to manipulate the data.

    The major benefit of Stream API is to reduce the code and increase performance of application.